MiniatureEge2006/g-man/README.md

 * A MongoDB database
   * The bot looks for a database called `gman`.
 It uses a collection called `inventory` for the bookmark system and `videos` for keeping track of videos sent.
 * AviGlitch, see https://github.com/ucnv/aviglitch for installation instructions.
 This is needed for the !mosh command.
-* All the Python packages in requirements.txt
+* All the Python packages in requirements.txt **(You will need Python 3.11.9)**

 You can install the Python packages, preferably in a virtual environment, by running
 ```
 pip install -r requirements.txt
 ```

-*Tip:* If you using Mac or Linux, you may have Python 2/Pip 2 preinstalled.
+*Tip:* If your using Mac or Linux, you may have Python 2/Pip 2 preinstalled.
 You should run:
 ```
 pip3 install -r requirements.txt
 ```